EUR/USD to consolidate around current levels in the near term – Danske Bank

-EUR/USD was supported by risk-sentiment during yesterdays' session rising back above the 1.09 mark with US retail sales not sending any firm signals, Danske Bank's FX analyst Jens Nærvig Pedersen reports.
+EUR/USD consolidated above the 1.09 mark after the German Bundestag approved the large fiscal package with a 2/3 majority, Danske Bank's FX analyst Jens Nærvig Pedersen reports.

-"Today, focus turns to the important vote in the German Bundestag where a 2/3 majority is needed to pass a range of fiscal measures including a reform of the constitutional enshrined debt brake.
-While not our base case, failing to secure the necessary 2/3 majority would trigger a broad EUR-weakening."
+"This was largely expected by markets and the reaction in EUR/USD was muted.
+The package must now also pass the Bundesrat, which is the upper chamber of the parliament, in a vote on Friday.
+Here the bill is also expected to pass. "

+"Today, focus turns to the FOMC meeting where we do not anticipate strong market reactions.
+We do not expect Powell to guide explicitly towards a cut in May, but we do still anticipate three 25bp reductions later in the year starting from June.

-"More broadly, we expect EUR/USD to consolidate around current levels in the near term, with risks still skewed to the upside.
-However, we increasingly believe US pessimism is overstretched.
+"We expect EUR/USD to consolidate around current levels in the near term, with risks still skewed to the upside.
 The key risk to further EUR/USD upside is that if upcoming data fails to validate market concerns about the US economy, the USD could rebound quickly."

 Information on these pages contains forward-looking statements that involve risks and uncertainties.
 Markets and instruments profiled on this page are for informational purposes only and should not in any way come across as a recommendation to buy or sell in these assets.
 You should do your own thorough research before making any investment decisions.
 FXStreet does not in any way guarantee that this information is free from mistakes, errors, or material misstatements.
 It also does not guarantee that this information is of a timely nature.
 Investing in Open Markets involves a great deal of risk, including the loss of all or a portion of your investment, as well as emotional distress.
 All risks, losses and costs associated with investing, including total loss of principal, are your responsibility.
 The views and opinions expressed in this article are those of the authors and do not necessarily reflect the official policy or position of FXStreet nor its advertisers.
 The author will not be held responsible for information that is found at the end of links posted on this page.